ethanolivertroy/killercoda-scenarios/kubernetes-policy-engines/intro.md

 By the end of this scenario, you will be able to:

-1. Install and configure OPA Gatekeeper in a Kubernetes cluster
+1. Use Kubernetes ValidatingAdmissionPolicies to implement FedRAMP security controls
-2. Implement policies that enforce FedRAMP security controls using Gatekeeper constraints
+2. Understand how CEL expressions can define policy validation rules
-3. Install and configure Kyverno in a Kubernetes cluster
+3. Install and configure a minimal Kyverno deployment to optimize resource usage
-4. Implement equivalent policies using Kyverno's YAML-based approach
+4. Implement lightweight policies for enforcing FedRAMP controls
 5. Audit policy enforcement and generate documentation for FedRAMP compliance evidence
-6. Compare the two approaches and understand their relative strengths
+6. Compare the different approaches and understand their resource efficiency

-Let's begin by setting up OPA Gatekeeper and implementing our first set of policies!
+Let's begin by implementing ValidatingAdmissionPolicies for key FedRAMP controls!